FAC-CDT/resource-centre/README.md

 This programme has been a collaboration between two distinct charities.
 Through the design sprints we found common problem areas that both could tackle with a single solution.
 Focusing on user groups with different needs, we worked towards developing an application that would ease the online experience of accessing sessions/resources provided by these charities.

 ---
+## The Application

+### Log in:
+Staff members for each charity have single user log in details, and participants can create their own account.

+Staff are able to edit/add resources and sessions while participants can join their applicable session and view the resources uploaded by their charity.

+### Registration:
+The registration for participants requires the users to fill in their name (lower case), charity initials (lower case) and create a password.

+---

 ## Developer Notes